Contents

 Elephants and hippos are social animals that live in groups.
 Elephants form close-knit family groups led by a matriarch.

-While hippos live in larger groups that can number up to 100 individuals.
+Hippos live in groups of up to 100 individuals.
 Both animals communicate with each other using a variety of sounds and body language.

 Threats